mad48/flipping-cards/readme.md

         </div>
 ```

-The block `<div class="deck">` is a deck of cards.
+The block `<div class="card-deck">` is a deck of cards.
 You can add multiple decks.
 Inside it, each card is a `div` element with your custom html content.

 ## Initialization